kohler/hotcrp/devel/apidoc/reviews.md

 which submissions are searched).
 Supply at most one of them:

 * `u` returns only reviews written by the user with that email.
-* `rq` is a review search expression (the same syntax as a `re:` search), evaluated with `reviewer` as its viewpoint, and returns only matching reviews.
+* `rq` is a review search expression (the same syntax as a `re:` search), and returns only matching reviews.

+`reviewer` is a *search* parameter, like `q` and `t`: it sets the perspective the submission search uses.
+It does not restrict which reviews are returned.

 * param ?q search_string: Search selecting submissions whose reviews to return.
 Required unless `p` is given.
 * param ?t search_scope: Scope of search; defaults to the submissions the caller can view.

     * default viewable
     * group Search modifiers
-* param ?reviewer search_reviewer: Reviewer viewpoint used to evaluate `rq`.
+* param ?reviewer search_reviewer: Reviewer whose perspective the submission search uses.

     * group Search modifiers
 * param ?p pid: Return reviews of this single submission instead of running a search.
 * param ?rq string: Review search expression limiting which reviews are returned.

     * oneof review_query
 * param ?u email: Return only reviews written by this user.
-Mutually exclusive with `rq`.

     * oneof review_query
 * param ?format =json|text|form|textzip|formzip